piushvaish/devops-engineer-capstone-project/README.md

 * Remove all images
 ``docker rmi $(docker images -q)``

+* Jenkins needs to be added to the group docker

+``sudo usermod -a -G docker jenkins``

+Then restart Jenkins

 #### Step 3: Pick AWS Kubernetes as a Service, or build your own Kubernetes cluster.